-Every day people make copies of printed material for a number of reasons: education, research, information and business.
-Often they do so without approval from the copyright owner.
+Every day, people copy and share printed material for a variety of reasons, including for education, research, information and business.
 Unauthorised copying deprives authors and publishers of valuable income and reduces their incentive to create new material.

-Getting your head around the Copyright Act can be frustrating.
-Not to mention the time consuming process of hunting down the publisher or copyright owner if you need to ask permission to copy their work.
+Getting your head around the Copyright Act can be frustrating, as can hunting down the copyright owner every time you need to ask permission to copy a printed work...

 This is where we come in!

-Copyright Licensing New Zealand (CLNZ) has gained permission in advance so you can copy and scan from published print material (eg books, journals and newspapers) to share with staff or students.
-Enjoy hassle free copying and reduce the risk of copyright infringement with a CLNZ licence.
+A CLNZ licence helps you to enjoy hassle-free copying and reduce the risk of copyright infringement.
+We gain permission for you in advance so you can copy and scan from published print material (e.g. books, journals and newspapers) to share with staff or students.

 How do we do this?

 We derive our authority from legislation which is further supported by our existing agreements with the majority of New Zealand publishers (and through them authors).
 Through this we are perfectly placed to facilitate the legal use of original work to everyone’s benefit.

 We are a not for profit organisation that is jointly owned by the Publishers Association of New Zealand (PANZ) and the New Zealand Society of Authors (NZSA).
 We are also the sole, recognised Reproduction Rights Organisation (RRO) in New Zealand for text based copyright material.

 What happens to the revenue generated through licensing?